chenkianwee/project-automated/learnings.md

 # Online Learning

-Follow our tutorials and lessons to automate your tasks!
+Resources such as guides and tutorials to help you learn the right tools to automate your tasks!